- Is the COVID-19 vaccine required?

-We've conducted focus groups and key interviews with disproportionately impacted communities, workers, and business sectors throughout October.
+We've conducted focus groups and key interviews with disproportionately impacted communities, workers, and business sectors.
 Key groups include African American/Black communities, Latinx community, Pacific Islander communities, immigrant and refugee communities, older adults, people experiencing homelessness, farmworkers, people with underlying health conditions, and individuals with disabilities.

 We have also engaged with communities and sectors who are at higher risk for getting or spreading COVID-19.
 This includes essential workers and businesses, health care workers and providers, college students, youth, early learning providers, and parents.

 We've gathered feedback using interviews, focus groups, community conversations, and surveys.
 Learn more about engagement efforts.